Swisscom: Business customers

 The Business Customers segment helps business customers to plan, implement and operate information and communication infrastructure (ICT).
 The portfolio includes cloud, outsourcing, workplace and IoT solutions, as well as mobile communications solutions for mobile working and communication, network solutions, office networking, business process optimisation, SAP solutions, security and authentication solutions and services tailored to banks.
 The Swisscom Digital Business unit focuses on digital services for SMEs through localsearch, activities in the fintech area and blockchain-based services.
 Swisscom Wholesale provides other Swiss telecommunications providers with commercial voice, data and broadband products.

 IT, network & infrastructure

-The core tasks of Swisscom IT, Network & Infrastructure include the construction, operation and maintenance of Swisscom’s comprehensive fixed-network and mobile communications infrastructure.
+The core tasks of Swisscom IT, Network & Infrastructure include the construction, operation and maintenance of Swisscom's comprehensive fixed-network and mobile communications infrastructure.
 This division includes the corresponding IT platforms.

-Fastweb
+Fastweb S.p.A.

-Fastweb operates the second largest network in Italy and offers voice, data, internet and IP TV services to private and business customers.
+Fastweb S.p.A. operates the second largest network in Italy and offers voice, data, internet and IP TV services to private and business customers.
 In the first half of 2007, Swisscom acquired a majority stake in the Italian Fastweb.
 The cost of acquiring the stake amounted to around five billion Swiss francs.